GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks: MARL-based resource allocation

-\subsubsection{Action Space $\mathcal{(A)}$}
+\subsubsection{Action Space $\{\mathcal{A}_u\}$}

-The action space $\mathcal{A}$ comprises all possible decisions for each UAV agent over time, where $a_u[t] \in \mathcal{A}$ denotes the action of the $u$-th UAV at time $t$.
-As formulated in Eq.~\eqref{formulated_problem_2}, each action involves decision parameters such as the movement direction $\theta_u[t] $, the movement speed $s_u[t]$, SF $\psi[t] \in \bar{\bf \Psi}$, and TP $p[t] \in \bar{\textbf{P}}$ to optimize the overall objective.
-Therefore, the action space is defined as:
+Each UAV agent $u$ has an individual action space $\mathcal{A}_u$, where $a_u[t] \in \mathcal{A}_u$ denotes the action of the $u$-th UAV at time $t$.
+As formulated in Eq.~\eqref{formulated_problem_2}, each action involves decision parameters for movement and resource allocation.
+Therefore, the individual action space for agent $u$ is defined as